AkaseToshiyuki/R9-nano-Sweet-Bios/README.md

 All of the vBios is added support of UEFI boot up and the UEFI support code is from ASUS R9 nano vBios from https://www.techpowerup.com/vgabios/.

 You need a tool to flash the edited vBios file into your card, here we will use ATIflash Tool because the pretty and sexy GUI could make operation not so boring.
-And you can download this tool from here https://www.techpowerup.com/download/ati-atiflash/.
+And you can download this tool from here https://www.techpowerup.com/download/ati-atiflash/ I'll delete the URL if there is any infringement.

 I'm strongly recommend you that unzip ATIflash Tool in your C: disk and run it under administrator privilege, which will help you out of many trouble.